avimanyu786/TrajectoryMergeAssist/README.md

 `tma`

+## Steps to use TrajectoryMergeAssist

+### i.
+Merging Desmond MD trajectories

+1. Make sure you have the following required input files and trajectories:

+    a.
+The "-out.cms" file

+    b.
+The first trajectory directory (name ends with "_trj")

+    c.
+The second trajectory directory from an extended Desmond MD simulation.

+2. It is recommended to work with the above files from a location like:

+    /home/username/directory/

+3. Navigate to the directory on a terminal window and run:

+    `tma`

+      or

+    `tma-py3`      -- For Python3 Only

+4. Select the "-out.cms" file

+5. Navigate to the two trajectory directories ending with "_trj"

+6. The 3 choices will be visible in the background terminal so that the selections can be confirmed.

+7. Click on "Merge Desmond Trajectories"

+8. Wait until the "...Done!" message

+9. The new merged trajectory along-with the new "-out.cms" file can be found in the same working directory

+### ii.
+Merging GROMACS MD trajectories

+1. Make sure you have the following required input files and trajectories:

+    a.
+The first trajectory file (name ends with ".xtc")

+    b.
+The second trajectory file (also ends with ".xtc")

+2. It is recommended to work with the above files from a location like:

+    /home/username/directory/

+3. Navigate to the directory on a terminal window and run:

+    `tma`

+     or

+    `tma-py3`      -- For Python3 Only

+4. Choose to the two trajectory files ending with ".xtc"

+5. The 2 choices will be visible in the background terminal so that the selections can be confirmed.

+6. Click on "Merge GROMACS Trajectories"

+7. Wait until the "...Done!" message

+8. The new merged trajectory (".xtc" file) can be found in the same working directory.

 Contributions are most welcome for further improvements and including other molecular dynamics formats to make it universal.

 ### Citation [![DOI](https://zenodo.org/badge/DOI/10.7287/peerj.preprints.26920.svg)](https://doi.org/10.7287/peerj.preprints.26920)